vintagepc/MK404/README.md

 - `y` adds/removes the steel sheet from the heatbed for PINDA MBL or XYZ cal
 - `f` toggles filament presence
 - `z` pauses Einsy execution without stopping GL interactivity (so you can still pan/scroll/zoom the fancy graphics)
+- `l` clears the current print visual from the print bed.